Sleep Researchers Say 20 Minute Naps Can Do Wonders To Combat The Side Effects Of Sleep Deprivation

 While we all know that at least seven hours of sleep a night is recommended for good overall health, this is simply unattainable for some.
 For example, parents of a newborn baby, college students, and medical professionals often have to adapt to a lifestyle of functioning on less sleep.
-While some say may feel that they can still perform adequately at work or school without much rest, they might not be taking into account the detrimental toll lack of sleep can take on the body.
+While some may feel that they can still perform adequately at work or school without much rest, they might not be taking into account the detrimental toll lack of sleep can take on the body.
 Failure to get adequate sleep on a regular basis can lead to weight gain, a decreased ability to concentrate, and a rise in blood sugar.
 Luckily, sleep researchers have a few tips for dealing with sleep deprivation, according to NPR.

 Research has shown that new parents get on average less sleep a night than they did before having children.
 Not only do young children require constant care and attention, but there is simply less time in the day for their parents to dedicate to themselves.
 Although it may be possible to catch up on sleep over the weekend, this does little to counteract the consequences of inadequate sleep during the week.